irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-01-01-linear-algebra-is-turing-complete.md

 ## Terminating state(ment)

 I think this post has drawn on for long enough, so lets conclude.
 The main takeaway is that some relatively simple linear algebra (and some not so simple functional analysis) lets us cast Turing machines in a mathematically convenient language, and that by squinting a bit, the attention mechanism is more or less a generalization of Turing machines with finite tape.
-This isn't really a serious argument, though since a lot more engineering is needed to make transformers work, and we wouldn't expect Transformers to learn the kind of sparse circuits we derived for Turing Machines.
+This isn't really a serious argument, though, since a lot more engineering is needed to make transformers work, and we wouldn't expect Transformers to learn the kind of sparse circuits we derived for Turing Machines.
 It might be that the "learn a map $X \rightarrow L(X)$" thing has legs for deriving novel architectures, but that is outside the scope of this post.